Jawa Moto: Recent information

 Following the dissolution of Czechoslovakia and the dismantling of the communist bloc, the Jawa consumer motorcycles and the Speedway competition bikes were divided into separate companies.
 In the 1990s, JAWA Speedway bikes were successful, while the Jawa company has struggled.
 As of 2006, the JAWA mostly produced bikes similar to Honda 250, 125, and 50 cc motorcycles and a large bike with a 650 cc Rotax engine (this engine can be also found in BMW F650 series).
 Production of motorcycles with smaller volumes has been gradually terminated.

-Most sold is the iconic 350 cc two-stroke twin, which is almost mechanically unchanged since the 1970s, but reliable.
-Currently they are sold mainly in Latin America.
+Most sold is the Jawa 350 two-stroke twin, which is almost mechanically unchanged since the 1970s, but reliable.
+Currently they are sold only in Latin America.

 The large bike with a 650 cc Rotax engine was produced since 2004 in three different variations.
 The JAWA 650 classic was a retro bike with classic proportions.
 The JAWA 650 Style was aimed for city streets, and the JAWA 650 Dakar was a full-scale enduro bike similar to the Honda XL Transalp.
 The Jawa 660 was the successor to the Jawa 650, and was sold between 2011 and 2018.

 RVM Jawa 500 from 2020 is a motorcycle produced by the Argentine company RVM, the company is a long-term importer of Jawa, in which Jawa has a certain economic share.
 It is a touring enduro motorcycle with 471 cc (32.5/36 kW), and is sold both in Argentina and Europe.
 In July 2021, a model suitable for both road and light terrain RVM Jawa 500 Scrambler (471 cc, 31.5 kW) was added to the market.

-Current models (2022) sold by the JAWA company are: Jawa 350/640 - two-stroke engine style/military/retro and four-stroke engine Jawa 350 OHC (meets the EURO IV standards).
+Current models (2025) sold by the JAWA company are: Jawa 350 OHC, Jawa 400 Geeny and Jawa JD 750.